GarlandKey/100devs-adhd-group-project/README.md

 * Ticket system to coordinate between those who want to give help and those who need help.

-* Twitch streams to docuemnts our journey.
+* Twitch streams to documents our journey.

 * ADHD stream where you're coding web-apps that would help people in the cohort.